...

 By Cat Way.
-Last Updated 19th November 2024.
-Is an email address personal data?
-You might be wondering if you could make a personal data breach claim if your email address has been exposed or compromised in a breach.
-The personal data of all UK residents is protected under the Data Protection Act 2018 (DPA) and the UK General Data Protection Regulation (UK GDPR).
+Last Updated 18th September 2025.
+You might be wondering if you could make a data breach claim if your email address has been shared without permission, exposed or compromised in a data breach.

-In this guide, we’ll explore how these legislations protect your email address and other personal data.
-We’ll also explore the criteria that your case must meet in order to form the basis of a valid personal data breach claim.
+In this guide, we explain the rules involving GDPR and email addresses.
+We also explore the criteria that your case must meet in order to form the basis of a data breach claim and how our solicitors can help you.

-Finally, we will explore how working with a solicitor could benefit your claim.
-Our solicitors work on a No Win No Fee basis, and are on hand to help.
 To learn more about the UK GDPR and email addresses, read on.
-Alternatively, you can contact our team of advisors to get started:
+Alternatively, you can contact our team of advisors to arrange a free consultation by clicking below.

 Is Sharing An Email Address A Breach Of GDPR?